Friday, May 20 - Thursday, July 14, 2022

 “As a dream thriller about corporate sabotage, thievery, mistaken-identity, and idea construction it’s hard not to notice an influence on Christopher Nolan’s Inception.
 Whilst that film has its charms and thrills PAPRIKA blows it out the park in approach to the fertile grounds of dreams and film theory.” – Starburst Magazine (2017)

-Screening as part of our Winter 2020 series, “Waverly Midnights: Late-Night Favorites.”
+Screening as part of our Spring 2022 series, “Waverly Midnights: Late-Night Favorites.”

 - Country Japan